-A functional dependency, denoted by $X \xrightarrow{} Y$, between two sets of attributes X and Y that are subsets of R, such that any two tuples t1 and t2 in r that have t1[X] = t2[X], they must also have t1[Y] = t2[Y].
+A functional dependency, denoted by $X \longrightarrow Y$, between two sets of attributes X and Y that are subsets of R, such that any two tuples t1 and t2 in r that have t1[X] = t2[X], they must also have t1[Y] = t2[Y].

-This means that the values of the Y component of a tuple in rdepend on, or are determined by, the values of the X component; we say that the values of the X component of a tuple uniquely (or functionally)

-determine the values of the Y component.
+This means that the values of the Y component of a tuple in r depend on, or are determined by, the values of the X component; we say that the values of the X component of a tuple uniquely (or functionally) determine the values of the Y component.
 We say that there is a functional dependency from X to Y, or that Y is functionally dependent on X.

 Functional dependency is represented as FD or f.d.
-The set of attributes X is called the left-hand side of the FD, and Y is called the right-hand side.
+The set of attributes X is called the lefthand side of the FD, and Y is called the right-hand side.

 X functionally determines Y in a relation schema R if, and only if, whenever two tuples of r(R) agree on their X-value, they must necessarily agree on their Y-value.
-If a constraint on R states that there cannot be more than one tuple with a given X-value in any relation instance r(R)-that is, X is a candidate key of R- this implies that X Y for any subset of attributes Y of R.
+If a constraint on instance r(R)-that is, X is a candidate key of R-this implies that X Y for any subset of attributes Y of R.